tibetan-nlp/annodoc/index.md

 1. Identify equivalencies across different verbs.
 2. Label the semantic roles of core arguments or oblique modifiers.

-For example, the `arg1` for different verbs could have different semantic roles.
+For example, the `arga` for different verbs could have different semantic roles.
-It is only necessary that a given verb's `arg1` is held constant across the various uses of *the same verb*.
+It is only necessary that a given verb's `arga` is held constant across the various uses of *the same verb*.

 ## Universal dependencies